apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Contains extra software which makes working with the platform even easier.

-- DB2MC - web UI for DB2 database making it easier to admin and troubleshoot the DB
+- DB2MC - Web UI for DB2 database making it easier to admin and troubleshoot the DB.
-- phpLDAPadmin - web UI for OpenLDAP directory making it easier to admin and troubleshoot the LDAP
+- phpLDAPadmin - Web UI for OpenLDAP directory making it easier to admin and troubleshoot the LDAP.
-- Gitea - contains Git server with web UI and is used for ADS and ADP for project sharing and publishing.
+- Gitea - Contains Git server with web UI and is used for ADS and ADP for project sharing and publishing.
 Organizations for ADS and APD are automatically created.
-Gitea is connected to OpenLDAP for authentication and authorization
+Gitea is connected to OpenLDAP for authentication and authorization.
-- Nexus - repository manager which contains pushed ADS java libraries needed for custom development and also for publishing custom ADS jars.
-Nexus is connected to OpenLDAP for authentication and authorization
+- Nexus - Repository manager which contains pushed ADS java libraries needed for custom development and also for publishing custom ADS jars.
+Nexus is connected to OpenLDAP for authentication and authorization.
-- Roundcube - web UI for included Mail server to be able to see incoming emails
+- Roundcube - Web UI for included Mail server to be able to browse incoming emails.
-- Cerebro - web UI elastic search browser automatically connected to ES instance deployed with CP4BA
+- Cerebro - Web UI elastic search browser automatically connected to ES instance deployed with CP4BA.
-- AKHQ - web UI kafka browser automatically connected to Kafka instance deployed with CP4BA
+- AKHQ - Web UI kafka browser automatically connected to Kafka instance deployed with CP4BA.
-- Kibana - Web UI elastic search dashboarding tool automatically connected to ES instance deployed with CP4BA
+- Kibana - Web UI elastic search dashboarding tool automatically connected to ES instance deployed with CP4BA.
-- Mail server - for various mail integrations e.g. from BAN or BAW
+- Mail server - For various mail integrations e.g. from BAN, BAW and RPA.

 ### CP4BA (Cloud Pak for Business Automation) section